-2025 Guide to Solar Incentives in Your State
+2026 Guide to Solar Incentives in Your State

 Quick Answer: The 30% federal solar tax credit (ITC) ends for homeowners on Dec 31, 2025.
 After that, most solar savings will come from your state or local utility.
-See what’s available in your state below—including cash rebates, property/sales tax exemptions, and net metering.
+See what's available in your state below—including cash rebates, property/sales tax exemptions, and net metering.
 All programs update frequently, so claim early!
+Use our solar incentives calculator to get personalized savings estimates for your location.

-2025 Solar Incentives by State
+2026 Solar Incentives by State

 Find your state for rebates, tax credits, and links to the official DSIRE database.
 All incentives are subject to change—always verify before purchasing.
+For region-specific details, see our Ontario solar incentives guide.

 StateState RebateNet MeteringSales/Property TaxDSIRE